Foursquare near funding round that values it at $250 million - Re/code

-SAN FRANCISCO (Reuters) - Foursquare, which lets users find restaurants and stores and “check” into them, is discussing a funding round that would set its value at $250 million, less than half its worth two years ago, tech news site Re/code reported on Tuesday, citing sources.
+SAN FRANCISCO (Reuters) - Foursquare, which makes apps that let users find restaurants and stores and “check” into them, is discussing a funding round that would set its value at $250 million, less than half its worth two years ago, tech news site Re/code reported on Tuesday, citing sources.

 Re/code said the funding round would raise between $20 million and $40 million and would include one new investor, which it did not name.